SL1015/LawPaw/README.md

 1. Install packages in requiremens.txt
 2. Open the project in VSCode, open the terminal and run .venv\Scripts\activate
 3. Make sure your Qdrant up and running
-4. Run flask --app flaskapp run --debug to start the app
+4. Run in the terminal: flask --app flaskapp run --debug to start the app

 ## API call
 Endpoint: http://127.0.0.1:5000/chatbot